 “They proceeded to a high ridge of land in the wilderness, erected log cabins, felled the native forest, cleared out the stumps and stones, and in due time realized and enjoyed the transcendent rewards of their own independent, frugal industry, and the sweet satisfaction and repose of honest husbandmen.”

-(From an article by Daniel Caverly; kindred friend of Simeon & Abigail Starbird)
+From an article by Daniel Caverly, nephew of Simeon & Abigail Starbird

 The region of Hartland northwest of the Village, collectively known as North Hartland, was originally comprised of several smaller populated areas throughout the region where clusters of various families settled together soon after James Fuller, Sr & William Moor first settled in West Hartland and the future Village area respectively in 1802.
 Many of these early separate areas had their own schools, cemeteries, houses of worship, stores and numerous small businesses including several sawmills, shingle mills and brickyards.
 Several bodies of water in North Hartland still bear the names of early settlers such as Starbird Pond, Stafford Pond and Withee Brook.